CareyScott/SelfMade/README.md

-If there are issues with the video, please don't hesitate to contact me through my student email.
+### If there are issues with the video, please don't hesitate to contact me through my student email.

+### API

 The hosted API and Database are available at: https://self-made-app.herokuapp.com/